CJR-UnB/prisma-generator-nestjs-crud/README.md

 ```
 In the provider field, write "prisma-generator-nestjs-crud".
 In output, put the path to the src folder.

-The src directory should contain directories named with your model's name in kebab-case.
-These will be the locations where the services will be generated.

-If the folder does not exist or the service file already exists, no file will be generated.
+If the files already exist, they will not be overwritten.

 Run the command
 ```